 Reelworld Film Festival is an Official Partner of the Telefilm Talent to Watch Program

 Thank you to all of those who applied to the 2020 Talent to Watch Program through Reelworld.
 We received many outstanding submissions but ultimately the jury could only select one feature film project and one web series project.
 Reelworld has chosen Rahul Chaturvedi's family Christmas feature, "Namaste Santa" and Seth Mohan's web series, "Namaste" for recommendation to Telefilm.
 Congratulations to these E20 alumni!

 The Talent to Watch Program aims to support emerging filmmakers, accelerate their career development, and to allow them to develop an expertise in digital marketing and promotion of audiovisual projects.

 The maximum contribution amount through this program is $150,000 for feature films and $125,000 for narrative-based projects of over 75 minutes.

-All Black, Indigenous, Asian, South Asian, Middle Eastern and Latinx Canadian Graduates of the Reelworld Emerging 20 Program are eligible to apply to the program through Reelworld.
+All Black, Indigenous, Asian, South Asian, Middle Eastern and Latin American Canadian graduates of the Reelworld Emerging 20 Program are eligible to apply to the program through Reelworld.
 Under some circumstances, Reelworld may be eligible to submit a project by a filmmaker who has screened a short at the festival.